 Promises must be kept.
 While no New Jersey law requires private sector employers to provide employees with vacations, paid or unpaid, most employers do offer their employees some form of vacation.
 New Jersey case law presumes that if an employer promises vacation, the employer is generally legally bound to provide it: that is, an employer's assurance of vacation time, whether made in an employee handbook or given orally, or simply consistently practiced, may constitute an enforceable implied contract.

-Therefore, if paid vacation is provided or promised, an employee who leaves the payroll should be paid for accrued but unused time--unless a written policy tells employees otherwise, or there are written, contingent circumstances to receiving vacation pay that the employee does not meet (NJ Rev. Stat.
+If paid vacation is promised, an employee who leaves or is terminated should be paid for accrued but unused time--unless a written policy tells employees otherwise, or there are written, contingent circumstances to receiving vacation pay that the employee does not meet (NJ Rev. Stat.
 Sec.
 2C:40A-2 and Sec.
 34:11-4.1et seq.).